 Please make an appointment with a counselor so we can help you identify strategies to keep you in good standing and avoid a potential disqualification from SMC.

-How do I drop a class, and what are the drop dates?
+drop a class, and what are the

 You may drop a class by using the student self-service system.
-For a list of withdrawal dates and deadlines, refer to Dates & Deadlines.
+For a list of withdrawal dates and deadlines, refer to

 You may also want to make an appointment with a counselor to determine if withdrawing from a class will impact your academic status at SMC.
 Stopping your attendance in a class does not withdraw you from that class, and will often result in a grade of "F." Please remember that it is your responsibility to drop a class!